Archibald Williams (judge): Service as United States Attorney and Fugitive Slave Act

 As the United States Attorney for Illinois, it was Williams's job to prosecute cases in the United States District Court.
 The job became more difficult for Williams in 1850 when Congress enacted the Compromise of 1850, which included a new Fugitive Slave Law.
 This law required Williams, in his role as United States Attorney, to oversee the capture of runaway slaves and their return to their owners in the South.
 Williams was opposed to slavery personally but, in the 1850s, acknowledged the right of slave owners in the South to keep their slaves.
 He fully discharged his duties under the Fugitive Slave Act.

 Federal judicial service

 On March 8, 1861, Williams was nominated by President Abraham Lincoln to a new seat on the United States District Court for the District of Kansas created by 12 Stat.
 126. He was confirmed by the United States Senate on March 12, 1861, and received his commission the same day.
-Williams served in that capacity until his death on September 21, 1863, in Quincy.
+Williams served in that capacity until his death in Quincy on September 21, 1863.

-Williams was the first person to hold the office of United States District Judge in Kansas, because Kansas had just been admitted to the Union as a state.
+Williams was the first person to hold the office of United States District Judge in Kansas, Kansas itself having just achieved statehood.
 Williams moved to Topeka, Kansas, the state capital, where he served more than two years as Judge.
 He moved back to Quincy shortly before his death.